davharris/Titlebot/README.md

 The Answers titles are copyrighted by Answers In Genesis.
 Their inclusion and transformation is not an infringement of copyright in the United States, however, as they are covered by the fair use doctrine.

 The HarrisBot data are [@davidjayharrs](https://twitter.com/davidjayharris)'s tweets, minus retweets.
 These are hereby released as CC-BY.

+Kara Woo's tweets are used with her permission.